-Certain types of information, including, but not limited to, psychiatric medical records, alcohol and drug abuse records and HIV records are protected by statute, and require a signed release from the patient or a court order before being released to any person.
+Certain types of information, including, but not limited to, psychiatric medical records, alcohol and drug abuse records and HIV records, are protected by statute, and require a signed release from the patient or a court order before being released to any person.

-Information should not be released to a patient's family member unless a signed consent has been obtained from the patient, guardian, or legally authorized individual.
+Information should not be released to a patient's family member, unless a signed consent has been obtained from the patient, guardian, or legally authorized individual.

-2.13 ADMINISTRATIVELY CLOSED MEDICAL RECORDS
+2.13 AMINISTRATIVELY CLOSED MEDICAL RECORDS

-A medical record shall not be permanently filed until it is completed by the responsible practitioner(s) or AHP(s) is administratively closed by the MEC, the Chief of Staff or CEO with an explanation of why it was not completed by the responsible practitioner(s) or AHP(s).
+A medical record shall not be permanently filed until it is completed by the responsible Practitioner(s) or is ordered administratively closed by the MEC, the Medical Staff President or CAO; with an explanation of why it was not completed by the responsible Practitioner(s) or AHPs.

-2.14 ORDERS
+2.14 STANDING ORDERS